-Table of contentWhat are secrets in the software development world?What is secret sprawl?What are some of the best practices to securely manage secrets like API keys?What are the threats associated with secret sprawl?What are some of the biggest challenges associated with secret sprawl?
+Table of contentWhat are secrets in the software development world?What is secret sprawl?What are some of the best practices to securely manage secrets like API keys?What are the threats associated with secret sprawl?What makes secret sprawl such a common problem?

 Secrets exist in the context of applications that are no longer standalone monoliths.
 Applications nowadays rely on thousands of independent building blocks: cloud infrastructure, databases, SaaS components such as Stripe, Slack, HubSpot…

 Secrets are what tie together these different building blocks of a single application by creating a secure connection between each component.